-The capstone of an MIT Political Science major is the senior thesis – a project where students demonstrate their ability to conduct original research and write a high-quality work on a topic of their own choosing under the direction of a faculty member.
+Political science majors may choose to write a senior thesis – a project where students demonstrate their ability to conduct original research on a topic of their own choosing under the direction of a faculty member.

 Theses are sometimes based on previous work, such as class papers or field projects; many students develop their own topic in consultation with faculty and graduate assistants.
 Finished theses are often used in applications to graduate schools and as the basis for future research, and some students have also successfully published portions of their work.